kounch/zx123_tool/README.md

 ### Features

-Analyzes, extracts and injects data in SPI flash image files for ZX-Uno, ZXDOS and similar devices.
+This is a tool that analyzes, extracts and injects data in SPI flash image files for ZX-Uno, ZXDOS and similar devices.

 These are the main features:

 - List the contents of a ZX-Uno, etc. SPI flash image, showing, if possible, the version of BIOS, esxdos, main Spectrum core and optional cores, Spectrum ROMs and several BIOS settings
 - Extract BIOS, esxdos ROM, Spectrum core and/or other cores, Spectrum ROMs to individual files
 - Create a copy of the flash image and, optionally, and/or truncate some (or all) of the optional cores
-- Change some BIOS default options (video mode, keyboard layout, default core or ROM number)
+- Change some BIOS default options (video mode, keyboard layout, default core, default ROM, etc.)
-- Add or replace FPGA cores and/or Spectrum ROM images
+- Add or replace FPGA cores and/or Spectrum ROM images (from individual ROM files or RomPack files)
+- Wipe with  0s all Cores an ZX Spectrum ROMs data
 - If supplied a different kind of file (like a core or BIOS installation file) it will also try to identify its contents

-Requires a `zx123_hash.json` file with block estructure (e.g.: ZXD) and, optionally, hashes to identify the blocks inside.
+Requires a [`zx123_hash.json`](##description-of-json-file) file with block estructure for a kind of SPI flash file (e.g.: ZXD) and, optionally, hashes to identify the blocks inside.

 ### Use